Prakash9944/node-excersice/mongo/mongo-aggregations.md

         A collection in MongoDB is a group of documents.
 If a document is the MongoDB analog of a row in a relational database

 2. MongoDB Lookup
+    The $lookup operator is an aggregation operator or an aggregation stage, which is used to join a document from one collection to a document of another collection of the same database based on some queries.
+Both the collections should belong to the same databases

     # Answer:-
         {